One of my philosophical correspondents, Spano, has written as follows:

 “Time is unreal.”
 Wouldn’t this be the ravings of mad man, similar to his screaming that everyone around him is an alien from outer space?

 Maybe so, but consider the philosophical record (as a prosecutor might say).

-Some of this ‘timelessness’ stuff comes from the ancient Greeks, starting with such ancients as Parmenides and Euclid, who held that the appearance of temporal change was an illusion.
+Some of this ‘timelessness’ stuff comes from the ancient Greeks, starting with such ancients as Parmenides and Zeno, who held that the appearance of temporal change was an illusion.
 According to Parmenides, the One (primary reality) neither was in time nor will be, but is now all at once a single whole.
 In other words, absolute reality is a timeless realm in which there is no such thing as temporal succession.
 Later Plato follows with his philosophy of the forms (his version of primary reality), according to which the realm of the forms is a timeless realm.
 In the Christian era, theologians, such as Augustine, pick up on this Platonic notion: Augustine wrote of God’s ever-present eternity and wrote that “for God all years stand at once.
 Later the Christian philosopher, Boethius, adopted this idea of timelessness.

 He states the elements of this philosophy in more detail: